Terria-K/convertfall/README.md

 ```
 To use the `.json` file, you need to go to this website and use the app (or download the app if you want):
 https://free-tex-packer.com/app/
 Click on the "Split Sheet" button and put a `.png` texture on the Texture form and `.json` to Data File form and click Split.
-(WARNING: For user who download the app, this will split a textures without an archive file.
+(WARNING: For user who download the app, this will split a textures without an archive.
 Please put it in an empty directory)

 Congratulations!
 You may now use and extend the atlases, and export it again to `.xml` file if you are done.
 (Some work needed to be done of course, by replacing the text to be able to make it valid Towerfall `.xml` file)